Tibetan macaque

-The Tibetan macaque (Macaca thibetana), also known as the Chinese stump-tailed macaque or Milne-Edwards' macaque, is a macaque species found from eastern Tibet east to Guangdong and north to Shaanxi in China.
-It has also been reported from northeastern India.
+The Tibetan macaque (Macaca thibetana), also known as Père David's Macaque, the Chinese stump-tailed macaque or Milne-Edwards' macaque, is a macaque species found from eastern Tibet east to Guangdong and north to Shaanxi in China.
+It has also been reported in northeastern India.
 This species lives in subtropical forests (mixed deciduous to evergreen) at elevations from 800 to 2500 m above sea level.